Home > Sectors > Industry > Construction: combining BIM and lean to improve performance

 • Use of BIM

-What lean tools and methods for BIM projects?
+What lean tools and methods are needed for BIM projects?

-How to rethink and control the change process using lean methodologies?
-Here are some steps to follow.
+How can you rethink and control the change process using lean methodologies?
+Here are a few steps to follow.

 • Identify the objectives of the change

-Objective: improving efficiency, reducing costs, improving quality, etc.
+Objective: improve efficiency, reduce costs, improve quality, etc.

 • Involve stakeholders

-The active participation of employees, customers and suppliers is essential for successful change.
+The active participation of employees, customers and suppliers is essential if change is to succeed.

 • Analyze existing processes